Jud-e/Jud-e/README.md

 # Hi, I'm Jude 👋

-I'm a junior developer passionate about building clean, user-friendly applications with a focus on **Flutter**, **Dart**, and web technologies.
+I'm a developer passionate about building clean, user-friendly applications with a focus on **Flutter**, **Dart**, and web technologies.
 Currently, I'm brushing up on **React** and exploring how I can build full-stack solutions that solve real-world problems.

 ---